-Deploy a Retail e-commerce dev/test environment on Azure (AX 2012)
+Deploy Retail e-Commerce dev/test environments on Azure

 This topic explains how to deploy a Retail e-commerce dev/test environment on Microsoft Azure.
 To deploy the environment, you’ll use the cloud-hosted environments tool in Microsoft Dynamics Lifecycle Services.